bisakhmondal/cdp-go/readme.md

 # Starter work

 ### A fully functional dynamic parser and analyser for chromium git repo using chrome devtools protocol (CDP)

-The whole program is a double threaded.
-The main thread involves in fetching resources while another thread get fired up periodically and write the fetched content to disk
+A bit background, the main thread spawns a new thread that involves in fetching resources while another thread get fired up periodically and write the fetched content to the disk.

 ## How to run